Utah Weather Patterns’ Impact on Solar Energy

 Solar Production by Month

 Each month is going to look a little different.
 This is because the sun is out longer during some months then it is others.
 Solar production relies heavily on the sun.
 Looking at how much sun Utah normally gets will give an idea of how much solar a typical solar array would produce.

 What Time of Year do Solar Panels Work Best?

 Your panel may say that you will produce 300 watts per hour.
 However, if you don’t have optimum sun, it won’t make a difference.

-In Utah November through Feb has between 3 to 5 hours of peak sunlight hours.
-This however is increased to between 5 and 7 hours from March to October.
+In Utah, November through February have between three to five hours of peak sunlight hours.
+This, however, is increased to between five and seven hours from March to October.

 Solar panels are at their best in the fall and spring.
 This is because the sun is out for longer periods of time and it isn’t as hot outside.